Smith 101 Cleared-up Contradictions in the Bible 101 is a short work on apologetics on Scripture.

 Left unsaid is the glaring irony that the claim for a nazil revelation for the Qur’an comes from one source alone, the man to which it was supposedly revealed, Muhammad.
 Yet there are no external witnesses both before or at the time who can corroborate Muhammad’s testimony.
 Not even miracles are provided to substantiate his claims, nor are there any known documents of such a Qur’an from the century in which it is claimed to have been revealed (see the paper on the historicity of the Qur’an versus the Bible.)

-Even if we to disregard the historical problems for early Qur’ans, a further problem concerns the numerous Muslim traditions which speak of the many differing copies of Qur’anic codices which prevalent during the unverified collating of the Uthmanic recension in the mid-seventh century.
-Since the conflicting copies allegedly destroyed, we cannot today whether the Qur’an in our possession was even similar to that which was first revealed.
+Even if we were to disregard the historical problems for early Qur’ans, a further problem concerns the numerous Muslim traditions which speak of the many differing copies of Qur’anic codices which were prevalent during the unverified collating of the Uthmanic recension in the mid-seventh century.
+Since the conflicting copies were allegedly destroyed, we cannot know today whether the Qur’an in our possession was even similar to that which was first revealed.

-What Muslims must understand is that Christians have always maintained that the Word of God, the Bible, was indeed written by men, but that these men always under the direct inspiration of the Holy Spirit (2 Peter 1:20-21).
+What Muslims must understand is that Christians have always maintained that the Word of God, the Bible, was indeed written by men, but that these men were always under the direct inspiration of the Holy Spirit (2 Peter 1:20-21).
 Further, the QurÕan was recited by a man who claimed to have forgotten much of it.
 Not only was it ultimately written down by men, it had to be passed along orally for decades.
 WhatÕs more, the resulting book is a jumbled mess, often plagiarized, and very poorly written.
 Even when one takes the worst passage of the Bible and contrasts it with the best of the QurÕan, the comparison is shocking.

 God in the Bible deliberately chose to reveal His Word through inspired prophets and apostles, so that His Word would not only be conveyed to humanity correctly, and comprehensively but would be communicated to their understanding and powers of comprehension as well.
-This may be the Qur’an says that only Allah understands portions of it.
+This may be why the Qur’an says that only Allah understands portions of it.

 There are other problems with the contention maintained by Muslims that the Bible is full of contradictions.
 For instance, what then will Muslims do with the authority which their own Qur’an gives towards the Bible?
 How can a book which the Quran says its God-inspired not measure up to the standards it imposes?
 Smith Cleared Up Contradictions Bible 101